Ankitdulani/web_scrapper_Mf/README.md

 # WEB SCRAPPER FOR MUTUAL FUND's

-This project is motivated due to unavailabity of single platform to compare Mutaul Fund's Performance, Returns and other data.
-Every Aggregator suggests fund based upon there analysis which questions there authenticity.
-To deal with these issues developed an automated data extraction using Selenium and BeautifulSoup on platform of PYTHON 3.6.
+This project is motivated due to unavailabity of single platform to compare Mutaul Fund's Performance,Returns and other data.
+Every Aggregator suggests fund based upon there analysis!!
+But are they reliable.
+To deal with these issues, developed an automated data extraction using Selenium and BeautifulSoup on platform of PYTHON 3.6.

 ## Applications